 Below is a diagram of the periodic payment process:

 When the small claim judgment is paid or satisfied in some other way, it is the Plaintiff's burden to provide the Defendant with a discharge releasing the lien.
 The court does not have a form for this.
 It may be advisable to consult with an attorney or with the local Registry of Deeds as to form/format.
 If the Plaintiff refuses to provide a discharge in 30 days, or if a discharge is needed immediately, the Defendant can ask the court for assistance.
-The Defendant may file a request for a discharge with the court.
+The Defendant may electronically file a request for a discharge with the court or, if the case was not filed electronically, this may be filed in paper form.
 There is no fee.
 The court may set the matter for a hearing at which both parties should appear.

 Once the discharge has been provided, either by the Plaintiff or via a court order, it is the Defendant's responsibility to record/file the discharge with the appropriate Registry of Deeds and pay any fees associated therewith.